2020–21 Nemzeti Bajnokság I

 The 2020–21 Nemzeti Bajnokság I (also known as 2020–21 OTP Bank Liga), also known as NB I, is the 122nd season of top-tier football in Hungary.
 The league was officially named OTP Bank Liga for sponsorship reasons.
 Ferencváros were the defending champions.

 Effects of the COVID-19 pandemic

-On 16 August 2020, the match between Puskás Akadémia FC and Budapest Honvéd FC were postponed due to the fact that one player was tested positive for coronavirus.
+On 16 August 2020, the match between Puskás Akadémia FC and Budapest Honvéd FC was postponed due to the fact that one player was tested positive for coronavirus.

 Teams

 Debrecen and Kaposvár finished the 2019–20 Nemzeti Bajnokság I in the last two places and thus were relegated to NB II division.

 The two relegated teams were replaced with the top two teams in 2019–20 Nemzeti Bajnokság II, champion MTK and runner-up Budafok, each having the required licence for top-division play.

 Stadium and locations

 Following is the list of clubs competing in the league this season, with their location, stadium and stadium capacity.